thottethodi/ece565-2022/assignment.1.md

     * Degrade branch prediction
     * Split the Execution stage into two separate pipeline stages

     Each of these are detailed further below.
 For part (i), just evaluate the example code, running to completion.
-For parts (ii) and (iii), you will need to run the sjeng, bzip2, and libquantum benchmarks for 100 million instructions.
+For parts (ii) and (iii), you will need to run the SPEC benchmarks (which will be provided separately) for 100 million instructions.
 These results will then be compared to the baseline gem5 performance for the MinorCPU model.
 Make sure to take advantage of different output directories to avoid overwriting output data from different runs.

     A nice overview of MinorCPU can be found here: https://www.gem5.org/documentation/general_docs/cpu_models/minor_cpu